Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Characterization of aperiodic SHS

 \subsection{A global section up to cutting along a torus}

-In this section we prove that aperiodic SHS always admit a global section if one allows to cut open the ambient manifold along an invariant torus.
-A key fact is that the suspension of an irrational pseudorotation of $\mathbb{A}$ that can be extended to a pseudorotation of the torus admits global sections inducing any homology class on the boundary.
+In this section, we prove that aperiodic SHS always admit a global section if one allows to cut open the ambient manifold along an invariant torus.
+A key fact is that the suspension of a pseudorotation of an annulus $\mathbb{A}$ that can be extended in a particular way to a homeomorphism of the torus admits global sections inducing any homology class on the boundary.